Schildizz/Trinkspiel.py/README.md

 # Trinkspiel.py
 drinking game (german) made with Python
 I'm a beginner in Python so don't judge me.
-The file that was uploaded on 11/19/20 is a first alpha.
-It only serves as an idea and is not yet functional.
+So the new patch is out.
+It is not functional quit yet but the structure of the Project is coming out